 We would also like to mention the time we translated the back-end of the portal of a major American bank.
 The back-end is the part of a website that you don’t see, but which runs the part that the customer sees.

-When we saw the sample, we understood where professional translators without technical background were failing, The sample text contained conditional commands.
+When we saw the sample, we understood immediately where professional translators without technical backgrounds were failing, The sample text contained conditional commands.
 That is, part of the translation depended on a certain variable that could take different values.
 Consequently, different translations had to be considered for each possible value.

 Currently, the bank’s website works very well, and for any updates, the bank contacts us.

 Something similar happens when it comes to translating software or its help manuals.
-It is advisable to understand programming to translate them because, sometimes, help manuals have code embedded within the text, which must not be tampered to function properly.
+It is advisable to understand programming to translate them because, sometimes, help manuals have code embedded within the text, which must not be tampered with in order to function properly.

 Same with e-learning courses.
 That is, the text might share space with programming codes.